-SNAP/Food Supplement Program is administered by the Maine Office of Family Independence and provides a monthly benefit to help low-income households purchase nutritious food.
+SNAP/Food Supplement Program is administered by the Maine Office for Family Independence and provides a monthly benefit to help low-income households purchase nutritious food.
 This page includes information about eligibility and applying for SNAP/Food Supplement benefits as well as other programs and services for SNAP/Food Supplement-eligible families including electronic benefits transfer (EBT), the Food Supplement Employment and Training Program (FSET), and Maine SNAP-Ed program.

 WIC Nutrition Program provides food benefits, breastfeeding support, and nutrition information services for low-income Maine residents who are pregnant or parents of infants and children up to age six.
 This page includes information about WIC services, eligibility, and applying for benefits.

 School Food Programs the Maine Department of Education oversees several food and nutrition programs to fight hunger and provide nutritionally balanced, low-cost or free lunches to children each school day.

 - Free and reduced cost school lunches: The National School Lunch Program is a federally assisted meal program operating in public and nonprofit private schools and residential childcare institutions.
 It provides nutritionally balanced, low-cost or free lunches to children each school day.

 - School Breakfast Program provides breakfast to children participating in structured educational settings.

 - Summer Food Service Program provides nutritious meals during the summer months when school is not in session.

 - After School Snack Service provides after school snacks to children participating in structured educational programs.